 Limone sul Garda is a town and comune in Brescia, on the western shore of Lake Garda.
 Though it is one of the most famous places in the area, it is actually a very tiny place with just a bit more than 1,100 inhabitants.

 How to Get to Limone

-By plane: Bergamo (Milan) and Verona/Brescia or Verona Airport are popular airports close by.
+Plane: Bergamo (Milan) and Verona/Brescia or Verona Airport are popular airports close by.
 From there, you either head to Limone by car or bus.

-You can also get to Limone by boat from Sirmione, Malcesine, or Riva del Garda.
+Boat: You can also get to Limone by boat from Sirmione, Malcesine, or Riva del Garda.

 How to Get Around in Limone